Sherlock: A Suitable Case for Treatment

 Similar fetishization occurred for Paris and Venice, but not as exemplars of industrialization and not for New York until O. Henry.
 The American writer also serves to point up the difference between Victorian depictions of London and the Sherlock series.
 What do all the people do?
 This is a city composed solely of service workers when we see them.

 For a comprehensive picture of London as it appears to someone who lives there, rather than a visitor, you might turn better to Spooks (MI-5), where tatty, overcrowded and rundown London as well as its swankier sections featured in equal amounts.

 The figure of the city is nevertheless a crucial part of the Holmes appeal.
-The New York-based version of the Holmes stories produced in 2012, Elementary utterly fails to be distinctive on this account, as distinct from, say, The Wire (Baltimore in the 1960s) or Treme (New Orleans post-Katrina, 2004).
+The New York-based version of the Holmes stories produced in 2012, Elementary utterly fails to be distinctive on this account, as compared, say, to The Wire (Baltimore in the 1960s) or Treme (New Orleans post-Katrina, 2004).